HOME PROJECTS USING CHALK/MINERAL PAINT | AFFORDABLE DO IT YOURSELF HOME PROJECTS | BB FROSCH | FAUX STAIN

 Kacey and I worked together making our fall centerpieces last week.
 We started with raw wood, but this technique can also be used on wood with an existing finish.
 The cabinet doors, ceiling fan, and clock examples above were all faux-stained over an existing finish.

 ***Note*** You don’t need to sand through an existing finish, but scuffing the surface a bit will aid in bonding.
-Because you are adding water, your chalk paint may bead up on an existing finish.
+Because you are adding water to your chalk/mineral paint, your paint may bead up on an existing finish.
 If it does, cut water back slightly, or scuff the surface.

 For her box, Kacey used Benjamin Moore FLAT paint in “Mink."
 I chose to use a little of the same brown as well as a gray paint I had on hand to achieve a more weathered looking “stain.”